NethulBodiratne/AircraftControl/README.md

 # AircraftControl
-Python code that senses orientation of and aircraft and adjusts accordingly
+Python code that senses the orientation of an aircraft and adjusts accordingly